 According to the Pennsylvania Fish and Boat Commission, the most common water accident in 2017 was capsizing with 23 capsized boats followed by 17 collisions with vessels.
 There were 7 skiing mishaps and 6 falls overboard.
 Other accidents include grounding or sinking the boat, being struck by the prop, collisions with fixed or floating objects, and falls in a boat.

 Negligent or reckless behaviors

-Common conduct that frequently causes or contributes to water accidents are listed below.
+Common conduct that frequently causes or contributes to water accidents is listed below.